 Do you know about the Einstein crew?

-Do you know what they do?
+And do you know what they just want to do?

-They're always drinking never thinking
+They're always drinking, never thinking

 just looking for someone they can take and beat down